Christmas Witches: Berchta, La Befana & the Baker’s Dozen Witch

 La Befana: The Kind, Italian Christmas Witch

-La Befana may be the same folkloric figure as Berchta.
+La Befana may be the same folkloric figure or ancient goddess as Berchta.
 She is the Italian Christmas witch who delivers presents to children on the Night of the Epiphany.
 In opposition to Berchta, La Befana has no violent tendencies and has even been featured in the story of Jesus’ birth.
-In Italy, there’s no Santa Claus because La Befana does the work.
+There’s no Santa Claus in Italy because La Befana does the work.
 In fact, some believe the customs of Santa derive from La Befana.

 The Christmas Witch Tradition

 La Befana visits children with a bag of goodies on her back.
 She flies on a broomstick and enters houses through the chimney (sound familiar?)
 The Italian Christmas witch is covered in soot, remnants of her travels down Italy’s chimneys.
 If the children were good, they receive gifts or candy.
-If they were bad, they receive a lump of coal or inedible candy.
+If they were bad, they receive a lump of coal, sticks or inedible candy.
 To appease La Befana, leave out a plate of food and a cup of wine and never spy on her lest you be thumped by her broomstick!
 The tradition of La Befana has roots in ancient Rome and may correlate to a festival that celebrated two gods – Strenia and Ianus.
-The Romans exchanged gifts at this time, just as we exchange gifts at Christmas.
+The Romans exchanged gifts during their Winter holiday Saturnalia, just as we exchange gifts at Christmas.

 The Baker’s Dozen and the Christmas Witch